Schedule 2022

 The Humphries Perpetual Challenge Cup will be awarded to the exhibitor with the most points in classes 200-206.
 Holder: Jackie Crouch

 A Perpetual Challenge Cup given by the late Dr C. Fox will be awarded for the best exhibit in the Floral Art classes, 200 -206.
-Jackie Crouch
+Joy Garland

 An exhibit is composed of natural plant material, with or without accessories, contained within the space specified in the show schedule.
 Plant material to predominate in all classes.
 Unless stated, the space allowed is: width 76 cm, depth 76cm (30"), height optional.
-With the exception of class 204 all exhibits are to be staged in the hall.
+Exhibits mady be brought already or partially done..
 Tables are covered in a light blue/grey fabric.
 This year, exhibitors may bring exhibits partially or wholly done, in order to reduce time spent in the hall.

 COOKERY